blakecpowers/blakereadme/README.md

 ---
   *If you liked my profile, you can Star ⭐ the repo and if you want to use this template you can Fork it and can use.*
 ---
-Would you ike to meet me?

-If you want to contribute to any of my repositories, feel free to submit PRs, issues and email me.
-Pick a slot if you'd like to meet me and chat about proposals and ideas - but make sure to describe the agenda